tarjoilija/zgen/README.md

 `zgen saved` returns 0 if there's an init script

-`zgen update` update all repositories
+`zgen update` update all repositories and remove the init script

 ## Example .zshrc